as3ng/aseng/README.md

 ### How does he speak?

-Currently, Aseng are fluently speaking in these languages ~
+Currently, Aseng is fluently speaking in these languages ~
 ```
 #---------- SNAKES ----------#